 So, without further adieu, I present you with the elements of a Chanel inspired boudoir.
 Enjoy!

-Instead of using the wallpaper to cover the entire wall, you could purchase some wood trim (paint it black) and create something like this (sorry, I know this is a really amateur Photoshop job, but my husband is busy, so I cannot use his expert help).
+Instead of using the wallpaper to cover the entire wall, you could purchase some wood trim (paint it black) and create something like this.
 This illustration shows a chair rail with black trim around the wallpapered sections on the top and bottom.
 I do not know the proper design term when the corners are inverted, but this look screams Paris to me.

 The walls can be spiffed up with some Chanel themed artwork of your choice.
 Here I have used a picture of Marilyn Monroe dabbing on Chanel N°5, a vintage Chanel print ad, and a photo of Coco Chanel.
 There are really many inexpensive options for you to choose from.
 For example, I have made some color photo copies at my local print/copy store out of a Chanel book that I have.
 I plan to frame them and place them on the wall in my boudoir.
 Also, vintage fashion magazines are easy to find at local antique stores for about $5-$15.
 If you’re lucky you may find a vintage Chanel ad.
 You could also use a more modern day Chanel ad or editorial photo from, say, Vogue or any other fashion magazine.

 An iconic Chanel accessory is multiple strands of pearls.
 As you can see below, even Coco frequently donned this style herself.
 This look can be reworked into your boudoir decor with this lovely Glam Rock Chandelier by Erickson Beamon that is dripping with pearls, which retails for $37,500.